Autocratic Leadership Advantages And Disadvantages

 Autocratic leadership cancels out any inexperienced employee in the team or the inexperienced employee team itself.

-If an inexperienced team is led by an autocratic leader, they will still be able to get great results by just following specific instructions given to them.
+If an autocratic leader leads an inexperienced team, they will still be able to get great results by following specific instructions.

 Employees, in this case, become the asset for the autocratic leader to complete his or her vision.